esjex/fitzgerald-gibson/README.md

 ## What I do

+I help you write your team’s documentation, and any other technical content you need to produce.

-I specialise in turning complex information into accessible technical content that makes your product easy for users to understand and use.
+I specialise in turning complex information into accessible technical content, so that your product is easy to understand and use.
 My areas of expertise include:

 * User manual and API documentation
 * Tutorials and walkthroughs